thumpa/Gmail2Drive/README.md

 3. Paste the contents of attachment2drive.gs in the script window
 4. Update the configuration variables at the top of the script:
    - `labelName`: The Gmail label to search for (use full path for nested labels, e.g., "Parent/Child Label")
+   - `processedLabelName`: The label to mark processed emails (default: "Processed")
    - `mainFolderName`: The Google Drive folder to save to
    - `subFolderName`: Optional subfolder (leave empty to save directly in main folder)
    - `fileNamePrefix`: Prefix for saved files (can be different from label)